timcurzon/nomad-cluster/README.md

 In order to create & use per service certificates, we need to generate a root certificate, and before we can do that we need to enable the PKI secrets engine in Vault (see [Vault secret engines](https://www.vaultproject.io/docs/secrets/index.html)).

-NOTE: by default we're using the default cluster name of "devcluster" in this guide.

 So, ensure you are logged into Vault (with the root token), then:

 1) Enable the PKI secrets engine: